sfarrukhm/sfarrukhm/README.md

 # Hi, I'm Farrukh 👋

-ML Engineer building production-ready deep learning systems.
-I focus on **efficient AI, model optimization, and deployment** for real-world applications.
+ML Engineer building production-ready AI systems with a focus on efficiency, scalability, and real-world deployment.
+I specialize in turning complex deep learning models into optimized pipelines.
+Passionate about designing systems that are both interpretable and resource-conscious, I work end-to-end: from data preprocessing and model development to deployment on cloud or edge devices.

 ![AI Banner](assets/ai_banner.gif) <!-- Replace with your own banner or GIF -->